henryvalentine/ExcelParser/README.md

 # ExcelParser
-A desktop app in C# used to generate PTIDS for Blood samples
+A desktop app in C# used to replicate and match PTIDS for Blood samples using information presented in Excel documents